ynu-chp/ReverseAuctionNet/README.md

 ## Introduction

-This is the Pytorch implementation of our paper:`Transformer‐Based Revenue‐Optimal Reverse Auction Mechanism Design for Task Allocation in Mobile Crowdsensing` .
+This is the Pytorch implementation of our paper:`Revenue-Optimal Reverse Auction for Task Allocation in Mobile Crowdsensing through Attention Transformer` .

 ## Requirements